WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/contexts.md

 // Removes and destroys a context.
 // @param[in] name The name of the context to remove.
-// @return True if name is a valid context, false otherwise. bool RemoveContext(const Rml::String& name);
+// @return True if name is a valid context, false otherwise. bool RemoveContext(const apui::String& name);
 ```
-All remaining contexts are destroyed during the call to `Rml::Shutdown()`.
+All remaining contexts are destroyed during the call to `apui::Shutdown()`.

 ### Update and rendering